Board of Directors

 Jennifer is the Founder of Healing Justice and Chair of the Board of Directors and lives in Chapel Hill, NC.
 She is a rape survivor from a case involving a wrongful conviction and is co-author of the New York Times Bestseller, Picking Cotton.
 Jennifer presents frequently to various audiences across the country, including colleges, law schools, judicial conferences, and state legislatures, about sexual violence, judicial reform, and eyewitness misidentification.
 She is a Member of the North Carolina Actual Innocence Commission, the Advisory Committee for Active Voices, and the Constitution Project's Death Penalty Committee.
 Her op-eds have appeared in the New York Times, the Durham-Herald Sun, and the Tallahassee Democrat.
 To learn more about Jennifer's story, visit www.pickingcottonbook.com.

-Kimberly Cook, Board Secretary
+Kimberly Cook, Board Secretary and Treasurer

 Kimberly lives in Wilmington, NC, and teaches Sociology and Criminology at the University of North Carolina Wilmington.
 She has been a Fulbright Scholar at the Australian National University where she studied Restorative Justice and is a restorative justice practitioner.
 Her current research focuses on original crime victims/survivors in wrongful conviction cases, using in depth interviews to document their experiences, their needs, and their perceptions of justice reform.